choicallum/DataCurve_OA/README.md

 # DataCurve OA

 This full-stack web application allows users to edit, run, and save code.

-I created this mainly to get a first experience with React + TypeScript, and was a bit of a challenge because I have not touched even Javascript before, but it was fun!
+I created this mainly to get a first experience with React + TypeScript and was a bit of a challenge because I have not touched even Javascript before, but overall it was fun to learn and experiment with :).

 ## How to Setup
 1. Initialize the frontend: Navigate to OnlineCodeEditor/frontend and run `npm run dev`.
 This may require the installation of the following dependencies: [react-codemirror2, tailwind]